Table of Contents

 Updated on

 Zion National Park is a stunning place to visit, no matter what time of year you go.
-There are so many breathtaking (literally AND figuratively!) hikes, your walking sticks and hiking shoes won’t know what hit them!
-The desert southwest vistas, climate and vibe are so peaceful you’ll likely be scheming about how to visit again even before your trip is over.
+There are so many breathtaking (literally AND figuratively!) hikes that your walking sticks and hiking shoes won’t know what hit them!
+The desert southwest vistas, climate, and vibe are so peaceful – you’ll likely be scheming about how to visit again even before your trip ends.

 It can be hard to know how to pack for your visit, especially if you’re not familiar with a desert climate, so we’ve put together this helpful Zion packing list which also includes what to wear in Zion, what NOT to pack, and answers to your biggest Zion NP FAQs.